alchemicode/jServ/README.md

 <dl>
     <dt><code>__/query</code></dt>
     <dd>
     Queries a database for a specific object by id.
-Returns the whole object.
+Returns the whole object in JSON.
     <br>
     Query Parameters:
         <ul>